jmgurney/automtud/README.md

 This is currently designed to work on FreeBSD.
 It has been tested w/ a late June 2015 -CURRENT and 9.2-R.

+The script will figure out the largest MTU that the interface supports.
-It is expected that you have configured the interface(s) to the maximum supported MTU for the interface.
-There is no issues with setting it larger than the other hosts on the network as the optimum size will be figured out.
-Once the script is run, it will configure the host routes to have the standard 1500 byte MTU, and then monitor the arp table and probe new hosts, and delete old host routes when not needed.
+There are no issues with setting it larger than the other hosts on the network as the optimum size will be figured out.
+Once the script is run, it will configure the host routes to have the standard 1500 byte MTU, though this can be changed w/ the -m option, and then monitor the arp table and probe new hosts, and delete old host routes when not needed.

 This is very alpha, so comments, bug reports and ideas are welcome.